Coming Soon to AppExchange — 2026

 Trip__cLookupLinks back to the parent record

-Note: {!recordId} is passed automatically on Record Pages — you don't need to wire it manually.
+Note: recordId is passed automatically on Record Pages — you don't need to wire it manually.
+For App Pages, Home Pages, or Experience Sites, use the staticRecordId property to specify the parent record.

 2